maniospas/Fairness-in-AI/README.md

+**THE ONLY PURPOSE OF THIS FORK IS TO ENABLE INTEGRATION WITH LATER PACKAGE VERSIONS FOR GIT INSTALLATION**

 ## Dbias - Detecting Bias and ensuring Fairness in AI solutions

 This package is used to detect and mitigate biases in NLP tasks.
 The model is an end-to-end framework that takes data into a raw form, preprocess it, detect the various types of biases and mitigate them.
 The output is the text that is free from bias.